fabulousDesigns/user-interface/README.md

 - Smooth animations and transitions
 - Responsive design

+- Refer to this [video](https://drive.google.com/file/d/11vrgwpe6GjlmYw41g_9Kw2nqktCXuS9A/view?usp=drive_link) for more insights

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: